EBOOK STORE CONTACT US

 Formula #1: Calories OUT > Calories IN = Weight Loss

 This formula is as basic as weight loss gets.
+Though there is much debate on this theory, I do agree that a calorie of carbohydrates does not equal a calories of protein.
+So not all calories are equal.
+You need to limit your sugar - NOW!
 If you exercise more calories than you eat at the end of the day, you will lose weight.
 Creating a calorie deficiency at the end of a day does not mean you have to starve yourself.
 In fact, decreasing your calories too much can have an opposite effect on the body and cause what I refer to as CAMEL MODE.

 The human body is built for survival and when we receive too few calories and not enough water, we can actually shut down our metabolism to a point where you will not burn fat and store water.
 So, you will not lose weight, but you could gain weight by the increased water retention.